Welcome to the Australian Association of Pet Dog Breeders.

 - Members shall not house their animals in cages for any reason other than transport, breeding or treatment of illnesses.
 Animals should spend most of their life in communal runs as described in the AAPDB Manual.

-5. Members should ensure that puppies are vaccinated, free from internal parasites and that they are appropriately socialised as outlined in the AAPDB Manual
+- Members should ensure that puppies are vaccinated, free from internal parasites and that they are appropriately socialised as outlined in the AAPDB Manual.

-- Desexed at 8 weeks, or at least 2 weeks before rehoming
+a) Desexed at least 2 weeks before re homing.

 - Only to an approved pet store.